zolyfarkas/jaxrs-spf4j-demo/README.md

 6) JAX-RS Rest client with retry and hedged execution support.

-7) Continuous profiling, with context enrichment.
+7) Continuous profiling, with context enrichment [see](https://github.com/zolyfarkas/jaxrs-spf4j-demo/wiki/ContinuousProfiling) for more detail.

 8) On demand profiling and tracing.